leonrode/chaotic-sierpinski-triangle/README.md

 5. Draw `p`
 6. Repeat from step 3

 This repository contains code that implementing the above algorithm using [p5.js](https://p5js.org/) and [math.js](https://mathjs.org/).
+A live example can be found [here](https://editor.p5js.org/leonrode/sketches/Em7nY-9eW).

 ## Results of the algorithm